 In 2023, I published Voters Under Pressure with Oxford University Press.
 In this book, I examine changes in voters’ electoral choices over time and investigate how these changes are linked to a growth in electoral volatility.
 The core argument that is presented and tested in this book is that group-based cross-pressures are an important source of electoral volatility.
 I discuss about the book in this podcast episode.

 I am a member of the Centre for the Study of Democratic Citizenship and of the Montreal Centre for International Studies (CERIUM).
 I am an editor at the British Journal of Political Science and an associate editor at Electoral Studies and French Politics.
+I am a co-winner of the 2024 Emerging Scholar Award of the Elections, Public Opinion, and Voting Behavior Section of the American Political Science Association.

 I was and am the supervisor of amazing graduate students.
 You can read about them here.